* Euro zone bond yields broadly higher

 A weakening in the single currency is seen as a headwind for bond markets since it could encourage the European Central Bank to press ahead with plans to unwind its massive stimulus scheme.

-The euro, up around 12 percent against the dollar this year, has complicated the ECB's plans for exiting its stimulus scheme because a strong currency puts downward pressure on inflation.
+The euro, up around 12 percent against the dollar this year, has complicated the ECB's plans for exiting the 2.3 trillion euro asset purchase programme because a strong currency puts downward pressure on inflation.

-Analysts said data on ECB bond buying, due out later in the day, would be scrutinised for signs on how close the central bank is to hitting its self-imposed limits for bond purchases.
+Analysts said data on ECB bond buying, due out later in the day, was expected to be scrutinised closely for signs on how close the central bank is to hitting its self-imposed limits for bond purchases.

-A scarcity of eligible debt for quantitative easing is one reason why many economists anticipate ECB tapering in early 2018.
+A scarcity of eligible debt for quantitative easing is one reason why many economists anticipate ECB tapering early next year.